EldorZang/Advanced-Programming-2-assignment-2/README.md

 `dotnet run`
 (Alternativly, it is more preffered to run with VS)
 # Notes
+1. Updating the readme after submission time was allowed by TA Yotam - meaning the assignment is only 1 day late (instead of 2).
 1. In Google Chrome (in opposed to Firefox) forms aren't automatically out-focused when disabled buttons are clicked.
 Therefore using Google Chrome browser requires clicking the background (or any other not-focused element) before clicking the login button.
 2. The api implements some more neccessary http calls (such as register/login).
 Please do not manually send those new requests.
 3. The Ratings Server works only in http.